becoinc/KafkaReplicationTool/README.md

 ## Directions ##

 The workflow of this tool is preliminary.
-The exposed Scala API from the upstream Kafka admin tool collection is not conducive to a better work flow.
+The exposed Scala API from the upstream Kafka admin tool collection is not designed to be used as an integration point for third part tools.

 Much status information is still logged to STDOUT instead of propagated to the UI.